dalzinho/teach-twice/20200603_dani_book_translation.md

 This book began life as a 'Peer-Assessment with Moodle Workshops' course, taught in the University of the Basque Country's teacher-training programme.

-Since the initial course, other Further and Higher education institutions have adopted subsequent editions of the course as a professional development tool.
-Aimed at university teaching staff, the course has been used widely to increasing the quality of teaching and learning in these institutions.
+Since the initial course, other Further and Higher education institutions have adopted subsequent editions as a professional development tool.
+Aimed at university teaching staff, the course has been used widely to increase the quality of teaching and learning in these institutions.

-For many years, participants in the course have shown an interest in gathering the course materials into one volume, the result of which is contained in the present volume.
+Over the years, course participants have often shown an interest in having the course materials gathered into one volume, the result of which is contained in the present edition.

 ## About the author: